Mobility plan

 Visits of different laboratories in Paris and Parisian region are organized on a weekly basis.
 This give the opportunity to students to be aware of the hot-topics in research activities in the domain of quantum devices, to have scientific exchange with internationally recognized researchers and research teams and finally to get informed on internship proposals.

-Quantum Communication (3 ECTS)
+(3 ECTS)

 Professors

-Prof. E. Diamanti (DR CNRS, LIP6)
+Dr. E. Diamanti (CNRS, LIP6)

-Prof. S. Ducci (Prof. UP, MPQ)
+Prof. S. Ducci (UPC, MPQ)

 Quantum Communication constitutes one of the pillars of the field of quantum information and encapsulates a vast array of technologies that range from laboratory experiments, to real-world implementations and to commercial reality.
 Its applications can have a profound impact in cybersecurity and in communication practices in next-generation network infrastructures.
 Photonics plays a central role in this field, as it is based on techniques from classical, nonlinear and quantum optics, and light-matter interactions.